cheapjack/DigitalMigrations/docs/Data_As_Art_Material.md

 ![Skill Covered](https://img.shields.io/badge/skill-glitching-brightgreen.svg?longCache=true&style=plastic)

-As an introduction we are going to use an in-browser tools ie web pages made by excellent multimedia designer/technologist [Georg AKA 'Snorpey'](https://fishnation.de/) that let you manipulate images which you can upload into the web page:
+As an introduction we are going to use an in-browser tool i.e. a web page that contains javascript that is run in the page, made by multimedia designer/technologist [Georg AKA 'Snorpey'](https://fishnation.de/) that let you manipulate images:

  * [Glitching](https://snorpey.github.io/jpg-glitch/)
  * [Triangulation](http://snorpey.github.io/triangulation)
  * [Contrast Distort](http://snorpey.github.io/contrast-distort/)
  * [Distorting Grid](http://snorpey.github.io/distort-grid)

-You can get to all of them from [the web page here](http:/he/snorpey.github.io/experiments/) including links to all the javascript code that made them, shared on the popular code sharing platform, github.
+You can get to all of them from [the web page here](https://snorpey.github.io/experiments/) including links to all the javascript code that made them, shared on the popular code sharing platform, github.

-Each webpage contains a web application that let's you drag and drop images from the desktop into the browser window and then distort them and export them.
-Although there are tonnes of things like this online, Snorpey has 'open sourced' the simple, contemporary javascript code and shared it on github.
+Each webpage contains a web application that let's you drag and drop images from your desktop into the browser application window and then distort them and export them.
+Although there are many things like this online, Snorpey has 'open sourced' the javascript code by sharing it on github.
+Should someone want to make their own versions of these pages they can download the code and use it so if you're curious you can [explore it on github](https://github.com/snorpey/triangulation/blob/develop/scripts/lib/triangulate-image-browser-with-polyfills.js).

-Should someone want to make their own versions of these pages they can download the code and use it.
-It's also quite translatable into well established artist friendly coding environments like [Processing](https://processing.org/) some interaction software built especially for artists and non-programmers which we'll look at in the next workshop.

-Processing itself can be downloaded but also used in a modern Internet Browser as [p5js.org](https://p5js.org/).
+It's the kind of thing you can do in well established coding environments like [Processing](https://processing.org/) interaction software built especially for artists and non-programmers which we'll look at in the next workshop.
+Processing itself can be embedded in a we Browser as [p5js.org](https://p5js.org/).
+We'll be looking and playing with that in the next workshop.

 ### Image Glitching Exercise